ndemou/Out-PingStats/README.md

 ## Parallel pings/smart aggreagation

 When checking internet quality this script tries hard to be resilient to problems of specific DNS servers.
+To that end it will run a lot of DNS query and ping jobs in parallel.
+Each job queries a different DNS server or pings a different host every second (it has 4 hosts to switch between).
+This way it will not overload any one of them and thus it will not be blocked by anyone.
-To that end it will run more than 5 DNS query jobs in parallel.
-Each job queries a DNS server every second but it changes between 4 servers (in order to overload one of them).
-If at least one reply is received we consider it a success.
-If more than one replies comes through we take into acount only the minimum RTT.
-Also we use a smart algorithm to "normalize" the RTTs of various servers so that we don't see jitter due to the differences between the RTTs of the different servers.
+If at least two replies are received we consider it a success.
+For all the replies that we get in one batch/group we take into acount only the minimum RTT.
+We also use a smart algorithm to "normalize" the RTTs of various servers so that we don't see jitter due to the differences between the RTTs of the different servers.

 ### About the algorithm for RTT Normalization